-The Chorale has been conducted by Rodney Wynkoop since 1984 and is accompanied by Mary Hamilton.
+The Chorale has been conducted by Rodney Wynkoop since 1984 and is accompanied by Hye-Bin Song.

 Saturday, Oct.
-21 (8 pm), Baldwin Auditorium – Parents Weekend Concert, with Duke Symphony, and Duke Wind Symphony
+26, 8 pm concert, Baldwin Auditorium – Family Weekend Concert, with Duke Symphony Orchestra and Duke Wind Symphony

-Tuesday, Nov.
-28 (7 pm), Duke Chapel – annual Chorale Christmas concert
+Tuesday, Dec.
+3, 7 pm concert, Duke Chapel – annual Chorale Christmas concert

 Tuesday, Mar.
-20 (8 pm), Baldwin Auditorium – spring tour concert
+17, 7:30 pm concert, Baldwin Auditorium – spring tour concert

 Friday, Apr.
-20 (8 pm), Biddle lobby – annual Chorale Celebration concert
+24, 8 pm concert, Biddle lobby – annual Chorale Celebration concert